drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 <img src="Images/fluorescent_signalaveraging_N1_N100_annotated.jpg" width="60%">
 </p>

-The Python user utility also supports shell commands, scripting, loops and string substitution.
-See the help for details, and see the sample script files including in the distribution.

-The Python program DataReader.py can be used as a standalone program with graphics or as a library to work with data files.
+After saving the data to disk, the Python program **DataReader.py** can be used to work with the data and produce graphs.
 The command line accepts python language states to define x, y, y2 and etc.  See the bash scripts included in the distribution for examples.

  ***
 ## On Linearity and reproducibility in CCD spectrometers (with data)